DewofyourYouth/DewofyourYouth.github.io/_posts/2018-10-24-basic-hacker-terms.md

 comments: true
 ---

+A list of some basic terms and jargon related to hacking and computer security.

 - white hat / gray hat / black hat
     *  white hat: ethical and law abiding hacker
     * gray hat: may violate some laws and typical ethical standards - but doesn't have malicious intent typical of black hat hackers.